ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 </div>
 ```

-What makes this work, though, is on the Remix `Form` tag, I have an attribute of `encType` and have set it to `multipart/form-data`
+The key to making this work is the Remix `Form` tag.
+I have an attribute of `encType` set to `multipart/form-data`

 ```jsx
 <Form